Maus: Allegory

-In making people of each ethnicity look alike, Spiegelman hoped to show the absurdity of dividing people along such lines.
-Spiegelman has stated that "these metaphors ... are meant to self-destruct" and "reveal the insanity of the notion itself".
+Two panels of Auschwitz from Maus, depicting a seemingly Jewish inmate (a mouse) who claimed to be German (a cat).
+In making people of each ethnicity look alike, Spiegelman hoped to show that such racial stereotyping, with its "metaphors ... are meant to self-destruct" and "reveal the inanity of the notion itself".

 Talking animals have been a staple of comics, and while they have a traditional reputation as children's fare, the underground had long made use of them in adult stories, for example in Robert Crumb's Fritz the Cat, which comics critic Joseph Witek asserts shows that the genre could "open up the way to a paradoxical narrative realism" that Maus exploited.
 Spiegelman, like many of his critics, has expressed concern that "[r]eality is too much for comics ... so much has to be left out or distorted", admitting that his presentation of the story may not be accurate.
 He takes a postmodern approach; Maus "feeds on itself", telling the story of how the story was made.
 It examines the choices Spiegelman made in the retelling of his father's memories, and the artistic choices he had to make.
 For example, when his French wife converts to Judaism, Spiegelman's character frets over whether to depict her as a frog, a mouse, or another animal.

 The book therefore portrays humans with the heads and tails of different species of animals; Jews are drawn as mice and other Germans and Poles as cats and pigs, among others.
 Spiegelman took advantage of the way Nazi propaganda films depicted Jews as vermin, though he was first struck by the metaphor after attending a presentation where Ken Jacobs showed films of minstrel shows along with early American animated films, abundant with racial caricatures.
 Spiegelman derived the mouse as symbol for the Jew from Nazi propaganda, emphasized in a quote from a German newspaper in the 1930s that prefaces the second volume: "Mickey Mouse is the most miserable idea ever revealed ...
 Healthy emotions tell every independent young man and every honorable youth that the dirty and filth-covered vermin, the greatest bacteria carrier in the animal kingdom, cannot be the ideal type of animal ...
 Away with Jewish brutalization of the people!
 Down with Mickey Mouse!
 Wear the Swastika Cross!"